 The accountant's email address must be a work address that is based on Azure Active Directory.
 If the accountant uses another type of email, then the invitation cannot be sent.

-This task requires access to managing users and licenses in Azure Active Directory.
-The user who sends this invitation must be assigned the Global admin role or User admin role in the Microsoft 365 admin center.
+This task requires access to managing users and licences in Azure Active Directory.
+The user who sends this invitation must be assigned the Global admin role or User admin role in the Microsoft 365 admin centre.
 For more information, see About admin roles in the Microsoft 365 admin content.

 Adding your accountant to your Microsoft 365 in the Azure portal

 If your administrator or reselling partner do not want to use the Invite External Accountant guide, they can add an external user in the Azure portal and assign this user the External Accountant licence.
 For more information, see Quickstart: Add guest users to your directory in the Azure portal.